Phakic Implantable Contact Lenses In Johannesburg

 LASIK uses a laser system to reshape the cornea to correct myopia, hyperopia and astigmatism.
 However, every patient does not qualify for LASIK surgery in South Africa.
 Patients who have severe nearsightedness, extremely thin corneas, irregularly shaped corneas, or chronic dry eyes are not good LASIK candidates.
 Phakic IOLs have been shown to provide more favorable results than LASIK surgery for patients with moderate to severe nearsightedness.

-Dr. Guglielmetti will consult with you and decide if Phakic IOLs are the best option for your vision goals.
-He also does consultations for Johannesburg glaucoma surgery patients, as well as presbyopia treatment.
-Learn more by calling (011) 214-9075 or (011) 675-1747.
+Our doctors will consult with you and decide if Phakic IOLs are the best option for your vision goals.
+They also do consultations for glaucoma surgery patients, as well as presbyopia treatment.
+Learn more by scheduling your consultation online.